+(9)

-$$(\pi_t - \pi^) + (\omega/\alpha)(\gamma_t - \beta_1 \gamma{t-1}) = 0, \quad t = 1, 2, 3, \dots$$ (9)
+$$(\pi_t - \pi^) + (\omega/\alpha)(y_t - \beta_1 y{t-1}) = 0$$

+$t = 1, 2, 3, ...$

-This condition cannot be readily derived analytically, but its optimality with respect to $E[(\pi_t - \pi^)^2 + \omega y_t^2]$ has been established by Jensen (2001, 2003) and Blake (2001).11 More generally, that is, for other models as well as the one at hand, the fully timeless (unconditional) policy can be found by searching over candidate rules, a method utilized by Rotemberg and Woodford (1999) and (for many years) by Taylor (1979).
+This condition cannot be readily derived analytically, but its optimality with respect to $E[(\pi_t - \pi^)^2 + \omega y_t^2]$ has been established by Jensen (2001, 2003) and Blake (2001).11 More generally, i.e., for other models as well at the one at hand, the fully timeless (unconditional) policy can be found by searching over candidate rules, a method utilized by Rotemberg and Woodford (1999) and (for many years) by Taylor (1979).

-In what follows, it will be convenient to refer to these four concepts of monetary policy optimality with the following abbreviations: CC for full conditional commitment optimality, DI for discretionary optimality, TP for Woodford-King-Wolman style timeless perspective optimality, and FT for Jensen-Blake fully timeless optimality.
+In what follows, it will be convenient to refer to these four concepts of monetary policy optimality with the following abbreviations: CC, for full conditional commitment optimality; DI for discretionary optimality; TP for Woodford-King-Wolman style timeless perspective optimality; and FT for Jensen-Blake fully timeless optimality.

-IV.
-Evaluation
+4. Evaluation

-As a starting point, it is useful to note that an alternative and perhaps more appealing way to view the FT strategy is as one that minimizes the average value, across all possible start-up period initial conditions, of the policymaker's actual objective at t = 1, as given in expression (1).12 In that case, by utilizing the law of iterated expectations, we have
+As a starting point it is useful to note that an alternative and perhaps more appealing way to view the FT strategy is as one that minimizes the average value, across all possible startup-period initial conditions, of the policymaker's actual objective at t = 1, as given in expression (1).12 In that case, by utilizing the law of iterated expectations, we have

-^{11.} See Jensen and McCallum (2002).
+11 See Jensen and McCallum (2002).
 Neither Jensen nor Blake was able to derive (9) analytically, but Blake verified using Maple that the condition is correct when $\beta = 1$.

-^{12.} The probability distribution of the initial conditions is taken to be that obtaining unconditionally with respect to the process generated by the model in conjunction with the rule itself.
+12 The probability distribution of the initial conditions is taken to be that obtaining unconditionally with respect to the process generated by the model in conjunction with the rule itself.